Our Christian Addiction Treatment Experience

-For nearly 60 years, Adult & Teen Challenge alcohol and substance abuse addiction recovery program has provided long-term recovery for tens of thousands of individuals.
-We are the largest and longest continuously operated group of addiction recovery centers in the world, with over 200 centers in the U.S. and over 1,000 more centers worldwide.
+For 60 years, Teen Challenge’s substance abuse treatment for adult men has provided a proven long-term and permanent recovery from addictions.
+We are part of the largest and longest continuously operated group of addiction treatment centers in the world, with over 200 centers in the U.S. and 1,300 centers worldwide.

-Tallahassee Men’s Rehab, part of Adult & Teen Challenge, is an affordable addiction and alcohol recovery program for men age 18 and older.
-This year-long residential program provides peer-to-peer, group and individual counseling, parenting classes, spiritual inspiration, relapse prevention, anger management, drug and alcohol education, recreational opportunities and vocational rehabilitation.
+Our Christian rehab is an affordable addiction treatment program for men, age 18 and older.
+This year-long residential program provides peer-to-peer, group, and individual counseling, parenting classes, spiritual inspiration, relapse prevention, anger management, drug and alcohol education, recreational opportunities, and vocational rehabilitation.

-Tallahassee Men’s Rehab creates life change, for without life change, addicts and alcoholics will go right back to their addiction after a few days, weeks or months.
+At our Christian rehab center, we create life change, for, without life change, addicts and alcoholics will go right back to their addiction after a few days, weeks, or months.
 Anyone can go through detox and get off alcohol or drugs for a short while, especially in a highly monitored environment.
-Our goal is to provide long-term recovery and lifetime avoidance of addictive substances, once the individual leaves our program, even when hard knocks hit.
+Our goal is to provide long-term recovery and lifetime avoidance of addictive substances, once the individual leaves our Teen Challenge Florida rehab program, even when hard knocks hit.

-So, to unwrap the layers of addition, Tallahassee Men’s Rehab takes several steps, and these steps cannot be rushed.
+So, to unwrap the layers of addition, we take several steps, and these steps cannot be rushed.
 Once you understand them, you will see why it takes up to a year to accomplish.
-Typical high-cost, short-term rehabs are quite convincing that they can solve additions in a much shorter period of time.
+Typical high-cost, short-term rehabs for men are quite convincing that they can solve additions in a much shorter period of time.
 They are a joke in the media — we often hear of celebrities attending one after another and never solving their addiction.
 That is because their life issues have not been dealt with.

-Tallahassee Men’s Rehab works on underlying person, rebuilding them up from the inside out.
-The addict learns to “own” their mistakes, solve them, and not repeat them.
-Along with our staff, peers in the program are a critical force in showing the way, because these individuals who have been in the program longer and naturally mentor and want to lift up the newer residents.
+We work on an underlying person, rebuilding them up from the inside out.
+The addict learns to “own” their mistakes and works to solve them.
+Peers in the program are a critical force in showing them the way (another reason why the long-term aspect is so powerful is that individuals who have been in the program longer naturally mentor and lift up the newer intakes).

 Deliverance = Reliance on a Higher Power